toyboot4e/toy_pool/README.md

 # `toy_pool`

-Items in the pool are reference-counted by strong `Handle` s.
-When no `Handle` is referring to an item, it can be removed with `Pool::sync_refcounts_and_invalidate`, or you can handle removal with `Pool::sync_refcounts` and `Pool::invalidate_unreferenced`.
+Items in the pool will be reference-counted with strong `Handle` s.
+When no `Handle` is referring to an item, it can be removed on synchronization, or you can handle it manually.

 ## Motivation